 Delimited text file (e.g. .csv, .txt) can be loaded in QGIS using the tools described above.
 However, loaded this way, it'll show up like a simple table data.
-Sometimes, delimited text files can contain geometric data you'd want to visualize; this is what the Add Delimited Text Layer is designed for.
+Sometimes, delimited text files can contain geometric data you'd want to visualize; this is what the Galactic data data and the data and the

-Click the toolbar icon Add Delimited Text Layer in the Manage layers toolbar to open the Create a Layer from a Delimited Text File dialog, as shown in figure\delimited\text.
+Click the toolbar icon is Add Delimited Text Layer in the Manage layers toolbar to open the Create a Layer from a Delimited Text File dialog, as shown in figure\delimited\text.